jabbera/vsts-git-release-tag/overview.md

 Tagging and Branching

 You can control the name of the tag or branch by using the advanced settings.
+The simpilest option is to set a static name: DEV, PRD, UAT etc.

-You can specify a regex that MUST match the release name while including one or more capture groups. ([Regex modifiers](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) are also settable via the RegEx flags setting).
+More complex you can specify a regex that MUST match the release name while including one or more capture groups. ([Regex modifiers](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) are also settable via the RegEx flags setting).
 Using the replacement pattern you can reference the capture groups from the regex to build the desired string.

 For example: